 The main heart of the off-grid water management system is the water pump with diaphragm pressure tank.
-Please note this is very import, just buying and using a pump will not work in keeping the water pressure constant.
-You need a diaphragm pressure tank to work with it to keep the water flowing out of the taps smoothly.
+Please note this is very import, just buying and using a pump will not work in keeping the water pressure consistent.
+One would need a diaphragm pressure tank to work with it to keep the water flowing out of the taps smoothly.

-To make off-grid mobile living sustainable for short and long-term one needs to build a sustainable water and waste management system.
-Then one needs to determine how much off grid capacity do they need before refueling and removing waste.
 There are many ways to extend off-grid living by changing the method of disposing and managing black and grey water waste.
 On Angel Landings one can attach upto eight 100 gallons black and grey water tanks, plus twelve 100 gallon fresh water tanks.
-Using these many tanks one family of 6 can easily live off-grid for up to 2 weeks before refueling and cleaning.
-And for off-grid events such as golf tournament we can make this system work like a horse for a week without refueling or cleaning.

-To extend the use of off-grid water management system one can also consider using incinerator toilet, however they may not work on solar power-batteries and require shore connection.
+To extend the use of off-grid water management system one can also consider using incinerator toilet, however they may not work on solar powered-batteries and require shore connection.

 Also, one can insulated the tanks from harsh cold/hot weather conditions.
 The black water tank can be enclosed in air-tight conditions to prevent any leaks or smell from the system that would affect the air flow into the natural cooling/heating mechanical system that sits under the belly of the trailer or crawl space.

 - High Volume Water System Pumps by Flojet Model – 2840 100

 - Tankless electric water heater by Rheem- Point of use RTEX-06

 - 100 Gallon Grey water and Black water tanks by National Tank Outlet